-The Poland part of the trip went smoothly.
-I arrived in Kraków and fairly quickly found lodging with the family of a Polish college student, Bożena, who was working for a youth travel agency near the city’s central square, the Rynek Główny.
-I had popped into the agency to find a room, but unfortunately for me Kraków was booked solid that summer.
-There wasn’t a hotel or hostel to be found anywhere.
+The Poland part of the trip went relatively smoothly.
+I arrived in Kraków and quickly found lodging with the family of a Polish college student, Bożena, who was working for a youth travel agency near the city’s central square, the Rynek Główny.
+I had popped into the agency to find a room, but unfortunately, Kraków was booked solid that summer.
+There wasn’t a hotel or hostel to be found.
 Bożena had kindly offered me a spot on her family’s sofa in the industrial suburb of Nowa Huta, and that was that.
 She was also smart, attractive and spoke excellent English.
-I rarely get that lucky in life, and it was a good start to the trip.
+I rarely get that lucky, and it was a good start to the trip.

 Bożena would later feature prominently -- and unexpectedly -- on this bizarre first journey to Prague.

-That week in Poland I divided my time between Bożena and her family, and Matt and his friends.
+During that week in Poland, I divided my time between Bożena and her family, and Matt and his friends.
 Most of Matt’s fellow students were Americans who, like the two of us, were studying history or international relations somewhere back home.
-I remember all of them being pretty cool, and even being slightly jealous of Matt that he’d had the opportunity to hang out that summer drinking beer and playing guitar in the crowded student dorm they were all staying in.
+I remember all of them being pretty cool, and even being jealous of Matt that he’d had the opportunity to hang out that summer drinking beer and partying in the crowded student dorm they were all staying in.

-When it came time to say goodbye to Poland, Matt and I and some of Matt’s new friends from the Jagiellonian program boarded the train in Kraków for the overnight trip to Prague.
-The plan was for the two of us to hang out in Prague for three days and then take an overnight train to Nuremberg in Germany.
-From there, we would connect onward to Luxembourg, and eventually Paris, for the flight back to New York.
+When it came time to say goodbye to Poland, Matt and I headed up to Warsaw to board the overnight sleeper to Prague.
+The plan was for the two of us to hang out in Czechoslovak capital for three days and then take an onward, overnight train to Nuremberg in Germany.
+From there, we would connect to Luxembourg and eventually Paris, for the flight back to New York.

-Matt and I and the others partied pretty hard on that Kraków-to-Prague train and arrived in Prague exhausted from the beer, lack of sleep, and frequent customs and passport checks crossing the border from Poland to Czechoslovakia.
-This was years before the European Union had made borders more or less irrelevant, and back then you could expect to be woken up no fewer than four times through the night (twice by passport control and twice more by each country's respective customs agents.)
+Matt and I celebrated a bit on the overnight Warsaw-to-Prague train and arrived in Prague exhausted from the beer, lack of sleep, and frequent customs and passport checks crossing the border from Poland to Czechoslovakia.
+This was years before the European Union made borders more or less irrelevant, and back then you could expect to be woken up no fewer than four times through the night (twice by passport control and twice more by each country's respective customs agents.)

-We felt pretty satisfied with ourselves.
+We felt satisfied with ourselves.
 True, the hotel wasn’t in the center, but it was available, affordable and even (ironically) called the “Solidarita.”
-Back in 1984, the Solidarity Trade Union in Poland was a big deal and at the center of Poland’s anti-Communist resistance.
-Naturally, the hotel wasn’t named after the trade union (that would have been out of character for Czechoslovakia’s rigid Communist government), but we considered it to be some kind of good omen.
+Back in 1984, the Solidarity Trade Union in Poland was a big deal and at the center of Poland’s anticommunist resistance.
+Naturally, the hotel wasn’t named after the trade union (that would have been out of character for Czechoslovakia’s rigid communist government), but we considered it to be a good omen.

 Okay, now here’s where the story gets weird.

 After Čedok, Matt and I walked around the center of Prague for a while to wake up and get our bearings, but I was still tired from the overnight train trip.
 At some point, I gave in and told Matt I would head over to the hotel, get the room, and take a nap.
 I’d meet up with him back at the hotel later that evening.
 He seemed fine with that.
-He said that he planned to walk around some more and maybe hook up later with some of his Jagiellonian friends.
+He said that he planned to walk around some more and maybe look for some fellow travelers to hang out with later.

 That was the last time I’d see Matt for three days.

 After breakfast, I left Matt a testy note in the room and went out for a day of sightseeing in Prague.
 The city was undeniably beautiful, but it was also quiet, empty and more than a little bit spooky.
-There were very few tourists to be seen and not really all the much for visitors to do.
-It was the kind of place where you hear your own footsteps echo off the sidewalks; where you can't help shake the feeling that someone is watching you.
+There were very few tourists to be seen and not really all that much for visitors to do.
+It was the kind of place where you could hear your own footsteps echo off the sidewalks; where you couldn't help shake the feeling that someone was watching you.

 I returned to the hotel in the afternoon and again found the room empty.
 Matt had truly disappeared without a trace.

 We spent the next 12 hours together, until the next morning, though my memory has only scattered pockets of real clarity.
 I remember we talked into the night the way students do; we talked about our studies, about our futures.
 We were from opposite sides of the Iron Curtain, of course, which lent a kind of cinematic poignancy to the conversation.
-In actual fact, the dialogue probably wasn’t as brilliant as I’d like to think, but I came away very much smitten with Bożena and thinking she was one of the most amazing people I’d ever met.
-We must have kissed (how could one not under those circumstances?), but here my memory truly fails me.
+In actual fact, our dialogue probably wasn’t as brilliant as I’d like to think, but I came away smitten with Bożena and thinking she was one of the most amazing people I’d ever met.
+We must have kissed and maybe more (how could we not under those circumstances?), but here my memory truly fails me.
 We probably didn’t have all that much privacy in her dorm room anyway.

 When I found the room empty and Matt still unaccounted for on my return, though, the worry really did kick in.
 Sure, I reasoned, you could get caught up in a party or something else for a night or a day, but two days without any sign or any note was highly unusual.
 I spent most of that morning and afternoon napping fitfully, trying to catch up on my sleep from the night before.
 I probably went out of the hotel again that day, but I can’t imagine what I would have done.